minekube/connect/.web/docs/guide/domains.md

 ## Free Public Domains

-Connect automatically provides a free public domain for every server that uses the [Connect Plugin](/guide/#the-connect-plugin).
+Connect automatically provides a free public domain for every server that uses a [Connector](/guide/connectors/).
 Players use your domain to directly join your server and bypass the [Browser Hub](/guide/advertising#browser-hub) at `minekube.net`.

 ## Joining your Server